rthauby/thauby.next/src/md/virtru.md

 In addition to my technical achievements, I also fostered positive working relationships with colleagues and maintained a professional and friendly demeanor.
 I valued open communication and teamwork, which contributed to a positive and productive work environment.

 I am proud of the accomplishments I achieved during my time at Virtru.
 I firmly believe that my dedication, technical expertise, and ability to collaborate effectively were instrumental in driving the success of the projects I worked on.
-I am excited to apply my achievements and skills to future opportunities, and I am confident that I will continue to excel in my career as an achiever in the UI Engineering field.